What's the difference between IBS and IBD?

 When you go to the doctor with IBS symptoms, they may order a series of blood tests to rule out other conditions.
 Typically, this will include a full blood count, a test for markers in the blood of inflammation, and a test for coeliac disease - another condition that can cause similar symptoms.
 You may also be asked to carry out a poo (stool) test.

-If all these tests do not find anything and you're suffering from typical symptoms, that provides a strong indication you are suffering from IBS.
+If all these tests do not find anything and you're having typical symptoms, that provides a strong indication you have IBS.
 You may be prescribed a medicine like an intestinal antispasmodic, as well as guidance about lifestyle or dietary changes.
 Generally, self-management is the most effective treatment.

-A positive result to a test may require further investigation.
+A positive result to a test which has found an issue may require further investigation.
 If the doctor thinks you may have IBD, you may be referred for an endoscopic procedure such as a colonoscopy - which may involve a biopsy where they test a small piece of your skin.
 Your doctor may also refer you to a specialist at the hospital for further investigations.

 With IBD, treatment is geared towards reducing the inflammation in your bowel.
-Medicines might include immunosuppressants (which ease the immune response in the gut), steroids - used for short-term treatment during a relapse - and biologic medicines.
+Medicines might include immunosuppressants, which ease the immune response in the gut, steroids - used for short-term treatment during a relapse - and biologic medicines.
 Some people may eventually need surgery to remove the damaged part of the stomach.
+People with IBS are unlikely to need surgery or immunosuppressants.

 Article history